 Flux core welding gives more weld for your electrical buck.

-If welding at the welding limit of your welder, using flux core wire will allow you to weld thicker metal.
-And when taking your flux core welder to a weld site you will not need as big a generator to weld compared to MIG welding.
+And when taking your flux core welder to a weld site.
+You’ll not need as big a generator to support your welding compared to MIG welding.

-Flux core as the ‘hotter’ process generally is used for a minimum of 20 gauge metal as its thinnest metal welded.
+Flux core as the ‘hotter’ process has a minimum of 20 gauge metal as the thinnest metal welded.
 Or you risk blowing holes through your metal.

-Versus MIG welding with solid wire and gas will weld down to 24 gauge.
+Versus MIG welding with solid wire and gas can weld down to 24 gauge.